netgroup/srv6-southbound-api-evaluation/README.md

 ### Before starting the experiment ###

-This experiment is designed for a two machine secenario in which the SDN controller is considerd as the client and the routing device is considered as the Server.
+This experiment is designed for a two machine secenario in which the SDN controller is considerd as the client and the routing device is considered as the server.

-At the beginig this repository should be cloned in to the local machines (both client (controller), and Server)
+At the beginning this repository should be cloned in to the local machines (both client and server)

     git clone https://github.com/mohammad59mt/srv6-southbound-api-evaluation.git